-Top 10 Kabaddi Players of All Time
+Top 10 Kabaddi Players Of All Time

 If you’re going to leave a legacy on the sport of kabaddi then being remembered as the “Dubki King” isn’t too bad.

-Narwal currently plays for Patna Pirates in the VIVO pro kabaddi league and is regarded as the best raider in the league.
+Narwal currently plays for UP Yoddah and is widely regarded as the best raider of all time.

-3. Rahul Chaudhari (Tamil Thalaivas)
+3. Rahul Chaudhari (Jaipur Pink Panthers)

-4. Deepak Niwas Hooda (Jaipur Pink Panthers)
+4. Deepak Niwas Hooda (Bengal Warriors)

 The story behind Hooda is a tragic one.